guptamvjm/182-diffusers/examples/custom_diffusion/README.md

+# HELLO 182 REVIEWERS

+To run our code, simply run `bash learn_two.sh`.
+This will require significant compute.
+On the other hand, to generate results, simpy run `python3 inference_two.py`.
+You can change the prompt inside of this file as well.

+The following README is the original repo README.

 # Custom Diffusion training example

 [Custom Diffusion](https://arxiv.org/abs/2212.04488) is a method to customize text-to-image models like Stable Diffusion given just a few (4~5) images of a subject.